facebookarchive/AsyncDisplayKit/_docs/layout-api-debugging.md

 Here are some helpful questions to ask yourself when you encounter any issues composing layoutSpecs.

-## Am I the child of a Stack spec or a Static spec?
+## Am I the child of an `ASStackLayoutSpec` or an `ASStaticLayoutSpec`?
 <br>
-Certain `ASLayoutable` properties will _only_ apply when the layoutable is a child of a _stack_ node (also known as ASStackLayoutable), while other properties _only_ apply when the layoutable is a child of a _static_ node (also known as ASStaticLayoutable).
+Certain `ASLayoutable` properties will _only_ apply when the layoutable is a child of a _stack_ spec (the child is called an ASStackLayoutable), while other properties _only_ apply when the layoutable is a child of a _static_ spec (the child is called an ASStaticLayoutable).

 - table of `ASStackLayoutables` [properties](http://asyncdisplaykit.org/docs/automatic-layout-containers.html#asstacklayoutable-properties)
 - table of `ASStaticLayoutable` [properties](http://asyncdisplaykit.org/docs/automatic-layout-containers.html#asstaticlayoutable-properties)